 These are called network “hairballs” for obvious reasons.
 Cluttered diagrams make it difficult or impossible to make discoveries in the data.
 Fortunately, there are several ways of addressing network clutter.

 One option is to tweak the visual attributes mentioned above.
 Are the nodes or edges too large?
 Could the nodes or edges be made semi-transparent to make overlaps less obstructive?

-Another option is changing the layout algorithm.
+Another way is by changing the layout algorithm.
 Try the different layout options in the tool you’re using.
 Coders may even consider modifying a layout algorithm to suit their needs.

 One last technique worth mentioning is edge bundling, which is a layout algorithm for the edges themselves.
-Put simply, edge bundling algorithms pull similar edges together, kind of like merging roads into a highway.
-Consider the edge bundling in this network of U.S. air travel paths (via Danny Holten):
+Put simply, this method pulls similar edges together, kind of like merging roads into a highway.
+Consider the edge bundling in this network of U.S. air travel paths:

 The results of edge bundling are impressive.
 Unfortunately, many edge bundling algorithms have not yet made their way from research papers into readily-available toolkits.